carbon-language/carbon-lang/docs/design/generics/details.md

     (map: HashMap(KeyType, ValueT), key: KeyT);
 ```

-The `KeyType` in these declarations does not visibly satisfy the requirements of
+The `KeyType` in these declarations does not satisfy the requirements of
 `HashMap`, which requires the type implement `Hashable` and other interfaces:

 ```